• Skip to primary navigation

 • Kosher salt and fresh ground pepper, to taste

-• 2 tablespoons good quality extra virgin olive oil
+• 2 tablespoons good quality extra virgin olive oil, for drizzling

 Instructions